WaveELD/old/book/ch04_matter.md

 The fact that these two components of energy, momentum and rest mass, add together only when squared, ended up causing a remarkable amount of grief and confusion about the meaning of the KG and Dirac equations, as we'll see later.
 Turns out that taking the square root of a sum is not a very friendly mathematical operation.
 We are able to largely avoid these problems in our overall approach, however, in part by just using the squared energy instead of the raw energy.
 If the energy is conserved, so is its square!

 To do anything with this total energy equation, we need to be able to compute the momentum and the energy values from our wave states.
 We have already indicated that the momentum (velocity) of the wave is proportional to the amount of curvature in the wave state -- more curve = faster velocity.
-This can be formalized with the appropriate constants in the following **momentum operator** (the little hat $\hat{\\}$ indicates that this is an operator to be applied to a wave state) which operates over each cell in the entire wave state to produce the associated momentum of the particle: \hat{p} = -i \hbar \vec{\nabla} $}}
+This can be formalized with the appropriate constants in the following **momentum operator** (the little hat $\hat{}$ indicates that this is an operator to be applied to a wave state) which operates over each cell in the entire wave state to produce the associated momentum of the particle:

+- $\hat{p} = -i \hbar \vec{\nabla} $

 We highlight this because we'll keep using it again and again as we work our way up to the Dirac equation.
 Do not be alarmed by the presence of the $-i$ *imaginary number* at the start of this equation -- we'll get rid of it soon enough.
 See [Complex_Numbers](#complex_numbers) for more information if you want to brush up on your knowledge of these seemingly strange numbers at this point -- you'll need to really understand them in detail to understand the Schrödinger equation later in this chapter.
 They really are very simple once you get past all the imaginary business and recognize their actual practical application.